Join us in Silicon Valley

 All official transcripts and CDs should be mailed to:

 Student Services Administrator

 Building 120, Room 110A

 Important: Once you have begun an application to our department, any correspondence from us will be via email, such as status updates, notifications to applicant groups, and final decisions.
 Therefore, it is essential that your email settings allow for the receipt of our emails so they do not go into your junk mail.

-We will update your application status in the ‘Check List’ section of your online application account between December 6, 2016, and January 11, 2017, to inform you whether or not your application is complete.
+We will update your application status in the ‘Activity Log’ section of your online application account between December 6, 2016, and January 11, 2017, to inform you whether or not your application is complete.
 If the application is not complete, the missing items will be categorized as ‘not received’, or specifically listed.
 You will be given one extra week to submit the missing items.
 There is no need to contact us to check on this.
 Doing so significantly delays the application process and our ability to confirm your application status.